valyy151/valyy151/README.md

 # Hi, I'm Vali 👋
 ### I'm a Full-Stack Web Developer with experience in the T3 and MERN Stack.
-I'm passionate about reading, coding and problem solving.
+I'm passionate about coding and problem solving.

 ##  Skills